dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 - 3.2 Security in kubernetes

-     - a) Analyse various external plugins to authenticate and authorize running applications inside the cluster.
+     - a) Analyse various modes to authenticate and authorize running applications inside the cluster.

      - b) How can certificates be automatically generated and auto-rotated to secure the ingress with ease?